If you have HOCD and are feeling aroused, this does not evidence that your thoughts are true; it is just the nature of HOCD.

 Why do I feel aroused?

-It’s not to difficult to trigger a sexual response in any of us.
-In this respect we are quite primitive.
+It’s not too difficult to trigger a sexual response in any of us.
+In this respect, we are quite primitive.

 Forget HOCD for a moment, and let’s talk about sexual desire generally.
 Like most other things that happen to you, sex occurs in the brain first!

-What I mean by that, is that it is largely an unconscious process, it is just something that happens to you, without much knowledge on your part.
+I mean that it is largely an unconscious process; it is just something that happens to you without much knowledge on your part.

-Point to note before I go on, your amygdala doesn’t really care, what this new information it.
-It is not a moral gate keeper to decide what you should or should not get aroused over!
+Point to note before I go on; your amygdala doesn’t really care what this new information is.
+It is not a moral gatekeeper to decide what you should or should not get aroused over!

 HOCD and feeling aroused.

-So why does this sexual response get triggered by members of the same sex, when all your life you have been heterosexual?
+So why does this sexual response get triggered by members of the same sex when you have been heterosexual all your life?

 Think back to when this all started happening to you.
-It could have been something innocent such as noticing that guy or girl is quite attractive.
+It could have been something innocent, such as noticing that guy or girl is quite attractive.
 It could have been your friends teasing you that you are gay.
-You could have noticed a glimmer of arousal at the same time there was someone of the same sex.
+You could have noticed a glimmer of arousal while there was someone of the same sex.
 There are too many scenarios to mention, but here’s the important bit.
-Your brain; your thinking brain came into play.
+Your brain, your thinking brain, came into play.

-Remember how I said above, that the processes involved in your brain, are not some sort of moral gatekeeper?
+Remember how I said above that the processes involved in your brain are not some moral gatekeeper?
 It’s just a series of connections and triggers.

-This is a very basic example, so apologies to the neuroscientists!
+This is an elementary example, so apologies to the neuroscientists!
 When new information comes into your brain, it does a quick scan to see if it can match it up with something to decide what to do with it.
-Think late at night, you’re alone in a dark alleyway and you see a huge shadow coming toward you.
+Think late at night, you’re alone in a dark alleyway, and you see a huge shadow coming toward you.

 Your brain quickly matches this with something that might hurt you and gives you the response that makes you feel stressed and scared to help you run away.
-It is only later that you see the culprit is a kitten, but by this time you already have the stress response.
+It is only later that you see the culprit is a kitten, but you already have the stress response by this time.
 I hope you see what I am getting at!
 This quick matching process is not accurate.
 But it is quick.
-It is only later, that you can decide, using your rational thinking brain, how accurate this matching process has been, but by that time you already are feeling the physical affects.
+It is only later that you can decide, using your rational thinking brain, how accurate this matching process has been, but by that time, you already are feeling the physical effects.

 Or if you find that you watch gay porn to see if you are really gay.
-You get aroused, as your brain quickly decides, yep, this is worth the amygdala making the effort to start the sexual desire response as it is close enough to the things that he/she liked in the past.
+You get aroused, as your brain quickly decides, yep, this is worth the amygdala making an effort to start the sexual desire response as it is close enough to the things that they liked in the past.
 You get aroused.